gregrickaby/nextjs-github-pages/README.md

 Zeit promotes [Zeit Now](https://zeit.co/) as _"The easiest way to deploy your Next.js app"_...and it's really great.
 You should totally use it.
 [Netlify](https://www.netlify.com/) offers a similar service for building modern web apps which is also amazing.

 However, I feel like Ziet and Netlify really want you on _their SaaS_.
 If you're interested in owning your own data, hosting on a SaaS _could be problem_.
-I've found almost no (current) documentation around deploying a Next.JS app to Github Pages.
+I've found almost no (current) documentation around deploying a NextJS app to Github Pages.

 So, here we are my fellow data-ownership friends...I figured out how and I'm sharing my findings with you.
 Here's how to deploy a NextJS app to [Github Pages](https://pages.github.com/) with [Github Actions](https://github.com/features/actions) (so you can own your data).